If you’re planning on moving to Singapore, or you live here already, one thing you’ll need is a bank account.

 There are plenty of local and international banks in Singapore, so you can choose one that meets your needs.

-Most banks only allow Singaporeans or permanent residents to open an account online, but we’re going to discuss three banks that allow foreigners to do so as well.
+Some banks only allow Singaporeans or permanent residents to open an account online, but we’re going to discuss four banks that allow foreigners to do so as well.
 They are:

 - DBS/POSB